stevekinney/penance/README.md

 There were core parts of React that were common regardless of what platform you were targeting (e.g. state management).

-- Function components
-- Class components
+- Custom components (of the class-based and function-based variety)
 - `props` and `state`
 - Hooks (e.g. `useState`)
 - Context API